 This blog talks about antimalware service executables, what antimalware service executables have a high CPU, and what antimalware service executables have a high disk.
 So, keep studying and don’t leave out anything!

 Table of Contents

-What is windows antimalware service executable?
+What is Windows antimalware service executable?

 Microsoft Security Essentials is a free antivirus program for Windows 7 by Microsoft Defender, formerly known as Windows Defender, which is a component of Windows 10.
 This guarantees that every Windows 10 user, including those who opt not to install an antivirus program, always has one set up and operating.
-Windows 10 will disable any outdated antivirus software you may have installed and turn on Microsoft Defender.
+Windows 10 will turn off any outdated antivirus software you may have installed and turn on Microsoft Defender.
 The same Microsoft Defender antivirus program is also included in Windows 11.